-For AppMon 6.3 and later, you can disable capturing.
+You can disable capturing.
 Stack traces are captured when enabled.

 |Perceived render time||This module calculates the perceived render time.
 This is the time it takes for all visible images to completely load, depending on the browser window size.
 When activated, perceived render time is calculated for each user action.
 See Perceived Render Time for more information.|

 |Streaming||Captures information about HTML5 video and audio tags embedded into a webpage.
 Manual instrumentation is required for videos in Flash or Silverlight.|

 |Timed action support||XHRs are often sent using

 |Visually Complete||Enables support for both the visually complete metric and the speed index metric.
 This setting is enabled by default in newly created system profiles.

 A page is visually complete when all the visual components have been rendered.
 It is the time when a user considers that the page is ready to interact with.
 It doesn't consider, for example, any Ajax request that could be going on behind the page.
 Visually complete can be captured for page load and for Ajax actions.
 See Visually Complete metric or the video on optimizing user experience for more information.

 The speed index is the average time at which visible parts of the page are displayed.
 It is useful for comparing the user experience of various pages.
 The lower the number, the better the user experience of the page.